AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_ServiceBlog.md

 # Service Blog

-API's for retrieving service blog entries from OSIsoft Cloud Services.
+API's for CRUD operations on the Service Blog.

 ***